 - Major League Soccer (MLS): plus-17.56%

 Out of the five major sports leagues in the United States, three of the five, including the NHL, have posted declines in average attendance between 2013-14 to 2018-19.
 Two of the leagues posted growth, the NBA and MLS.
-If you’re wondering why the MLS percent change jumps off the charts it’s due to their success in expansion, Atlanta United has been able to consistently average 50,000 in attendance since its debut in 2017.
+If you’re wondering why the MLS percent change jumps off the charts, it’s due to their success in expansion.
+Atlanta United has been able to consistently average 50,000 in attendance since its debut in 2017.

 NHL Future Still Bright

 The league as a whole should still try to do everything in their power to sell out venues and try and buck the trend.
-Having the New York Islanders playing more games at the Coliseum than the Barclays Center this year will help.
+Having the New York Islanders playing more games at the Coliseum than the Barclays Center this season will help.
 The building of Belmont Park will help as well to get the Islanders franchise back on track.
 In addition, there is a rumored new arena in Calgary and a new arena going up in Seattle for the expansion franchise in the coming years.
 Several existing arenas have undergone transformations in the past year as well.

 - TD Garden (Boston Bruins) replaced its seating and designed a retail center adjacent to the arena.

 - Bridgestone Arena (Nashville Predators) underwent an $8 million offseason renovation.

 - Wells Fargo Center (Philadelphia Flyers) added a sportsbook.